KPL2022/PathNotes/src/app/version-notes/v_0_7_version_notes.md

   - document assertions like connectedness of commands e user input as premise of fx like buildextree etc etc
   - mm controls -> using chaining events to address the repeated user input stuff
   - mm controls -> the on user input detection logic should be ironed out more
+  - initial attempt to more effortly address out of space errors
+  - fragile RBSS from fixed parent location
+  - try to in best effort manner preserve user bubble orientation when re-allocing for more reasonable space usage

 [v] 3.4.1 mm-service
   [v] clean up src code -> update and trim comments